SuryaKTiwari11/Velocity/README.md

 - Search and filter employee data
 - Upload and manage documents (Premium users only, with real-time progress and auto-refresh)

+### 🕒 Real-Time Attendance Tracking

+- Live attendance marking with instant status updates
+- Real-time dashboard for admins to monitor attendance across teams and locations
+- Integration with audit logs for compliance and reporting
+- Automated notifications for late or missing check-ins

 ### 👩‍💼 Administrative Features

 - Role-based access control (Admin, Premium, Regular users)
+- Super Admin role for platform-wide management and oversight
 - Admin dashboard for data overview (per company)
 - Advanced employee management tools